Our diversity makes us better

 has included initiatives like unconscious bias training relating to hiring and management practices and the launch of a Diversity Census Survey to create a baseline for ongoing tracking of our demographic data on the dimensions of diversity within

-- Celebrating Women in Technology/Intellectual Property – Smart & Biggar is involved with a number of industry programs to celebrate and support women in IP including our Women’s Reception at the International Trademark
+- Celebrating Women in Technology/Intellectual Property – Smart & Biggar is involved with a number of industry programs to celebrate and support women in IP including at the International Trademark Association (INTA) annual

-Association (INTA) annual conference, the American Intellectual Property Law Association (AIPLA) Women Network across Canada and the Intellectual Property Institute of Canada’s (IPIC) Women in IP Networking groups.
-We also engaged in actively
+conference, the American Intellectual Property Law Association (AIPLA) Women in IP Networking events across Canada and the Intellectual Property Institute of Canada’s (IPIC) Women in IP Networking groups.
+We also engaged in actively participating

 - Educating our Firm about Accessibility – Smart & Biggar strives to provide a barrier-free environment for our team members, clients, vendors, potential applicants and any visitors who may enter our premises or use our services.